ryandegruyter/p1/README.md

-please create a local.properties file inside your project folder and add the variable tmdb.api.key="???"
+please edit the local.properties file inside your project folder and add the variable tmdb.api.key="???"